chgoergen/algebraicphylogeneticsorg/README.md

 This repository contains all data to build the algebraic phylogenetics database hosted at [algebraicphylogenetics.org](https://www.algebraicphylogenetics.org).

 ## Setup
 You will need to have `python` installed (we used v3.9.2) and a virtual environment created in which you run `flask`.
 The python documentation tells you have to create a [virtual environment](https://docs.python.org/3/library/venv.html), and the [flask application](https://flask.palletsprojects.com/en/stable) helps us build a large number of subpages from a simple template and for loop.
+You will also need `pyyaml` and `natsort`.
+Run:

+    python3 -m venv venv
+    source venv/bin/activate
+    pip install flask pyyaml natsort
+    cd algphylodatabase
+    flask run

 The file `app.py` uses flask to create a dynamic version of the website, drawing from the `templates` and `static/data` and `static/tex` folders.
 Using [`Frozen-Flask`](https://pypi.org/project/Frozen-Flask) and running `freeze.py` will build a static version of the website, creating html files in the `static/build` folder.